 Cat has worked with the legendary Crick Crack Club in London, and performed several shows at the Barbican.
 She usually performs solo, but her collaborations include the beautiful and beguiling Queen of the Planets with Daniel Morden, and The Tale of Tom Fortune and the Fearsome Bellowhead with the mighty eleven- piece folk band Bellowhead.
 She also works in Copenhagen, as part of Best Tellers.

-She has worked with the British Council to promote British storytelling abroad, including trips to Saudi Arabia, Kazakhstan and Russia.
+She has worked with the British Council to promote British storytelling abroad, including trips to Saudi Arabia, Kazakhstan, Ukraine and Russia.

 Cat has trained in Narrative Therapy, and loves working with true life stories.
 She has created two true life storytelling clubs: the much-loved Tell Me On A Sunday at the Ikon Gallery in Birmingham, and the Arts Council funded Mee Club at the Herbert Art Gallery in Coventry.
 She also leads her own troupe of true life storytellers, Flashlight.

 Cat is also a best selling children’s author, with books translated into ten languages.
 For adults, she has written for The Times and primetime BBC Radio 4.